Rhode Island State Vital Records

 1

-• All open vital records and indices from 1853-1939 are available online to print or download.
+• All open vital records and indices are available online to print or download.

 • To help you get started, view the Vital Records Guide to learn how to navigate and find records.